Descus/Descus/README.md

 - 👋 Hi, I’m Niklas
 - 👀 I’m interested in Games and Code (Who would have guessed)
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently studying Software Engineering

 <!---